 Types Of Dairy-Based Coffee Creamer

 Powered by milk: The famous coffee creamers are made with milk.
 It adds a creamy splash to your cup of coffee.
-There are various milk-based creamer available:
+There is various milk-based creamers available:

 Cow’s Milk: Cow milk is considered the most popular choice for traditional creamer – and for the right reason.
 It brings the perfect amount of creaminess and sweetness to your cup.